rodolphe37/my-awesome-custom-alert/README.md

   infoMessage, // STRING - message info
   // GLOBAL MODAL STYLES PROPS
-  overlay, // BOOLEAN - if you want overlay effect or not little, // predefined values - the default size is divided by 2 medium, // predefined values - the default size is divided by 1/3 autoClose, // NUMBER - time in ms for auto closes alert when you don't have button customStyleColor, // HEX, rgba, hsl, gradient, etc... - Background value for modal titleText, // STRING - title for each alert
+  overlay, // BOOLEAN - if you want overlay effect or not little, // predefined values - the default size of the alert is divided by 2 medium, // predefined values - the default size of the alert is divided by 1/3 autoClose, // NUMBER - time in ms for auto closes alert when you don't have button customStyleColor, // HEX, rgba, hsl, gradient, etc... - Background value for modal titleText, // STRING - title for each alert